DuncanRowland/Setup-GS66-12UGS/README.md

 Erase disk and install Ubuntu
 Set timezone and account details
 Wait for install and restart
-When restart hangs, power off by holding power button
+When restart stops (flashing cursor), power off by holding power button

 Remove USB stick
 Power on and repeatedly press ESC to get into GRUB